 For most car owners, the AC system is a complete mystery.
-You press the button and are met with a refreshing blast of cold air.
+You press the button and are met with a refreshing gust of cool air.

 But what happens behind the scenes is actually fairly intricate and extremely fascinating.

-So, how does an automobile air conditioning system work?
+So, how does an automotive cooling system operate?

 An AC system operates by cycling refrigerant, transforming it from a gas into a liquid and then back again.
-By the end of this cycle, it’s in a chilly gaseous state inside the evaporator, at which point outside air is blown over it, cooled, and then sent to the cabin.
+By the end of this cycle, it’s in a cold gaseous state inside the evaporator, at which point external air is blown over it, cooled, and then sent to the icy cabin.

 Ready to take a nearer look?

-In this guide, we will review each of the five main components of your AC system and how they use refrigerants to cool the outside air before it reaches the cabin.
+In this guide, we will examine each of the five principal components of your AC system and how they use refrigerants to cool the exterior air before it reaches the cabin.

 A Quick Note About Freon And R-12